 “Ladies and gentlemen,” his voice boomed over the room, silencing everyone.
 “I would love your attention, I have something important to announce.”

 Theodore’s stomach began to sink.
 What on Earth could that man want?
 When all eyes were on him, the elderly man gave a slight sigh.
-Mr. Woodrow looked nervous, but determined.
+Mr. Woodrow looked nervous but determined.
 He didn’t seem to know what to do with his arms, so he awkwardly crossed them behind his back.
 With a smile, he raised his eyes to his family and friends.

 “First off, I want to thank each and every single one of you for coming to my daughter and son-in-law’s yearly Christmas Party.
 It is such a delight and honor for me.”

-Theodore squeezed Catrina’s hand, and watched Mr. Woodrow’s throat contract.
+Theodore squeezed Catrina’s hand and watched Mr. Woodrow’s throat contract.
 Good Lord was he going to cry!
 The man composed himself and continued.

 “As Joseph said to his brothers in the Bible when they came back to him, the same happened to me.
 ‘But as for you, ye thought evil against me, but God meant it for good.’
 I placed an advertisement looking to adopt four boys, preferably brothers, to become endured servants for my own children, Jasper and Clinton.
 I’m terribly sad to say that my own family’s history is full of my male ancestors using orphaned children for servitude-”

 “My Grandfather Diez Woodrow, whom I was named after, took in a twelve-year-old orphan when he first came to Texas after the state’s war of independence.
-The boy was being raised by his poor grandparents in San Antonio.
+The boy was raised by his poor parents in San Antonio.
 When the boy was about eighteen, he was found drowned in the spring behind the house.
-To this day, we have no clue if he drowned himself to escape Diez’s cruel manner, or he was killed.
+To this day, we have no clue if he drowned himself to escape Diez’s cruel manner, or if he was killed.
 My Uncle William Woodrow found the young man, and buried him in an unmarked grave at Crystal Springs Cemetery.”